r-senchuk/amf-remont/README.md

 ## Project Overview

-This is the source code for the AMF Group website (https://www.amfgroup.pl) - a renovation and interior finishing company based in Wrocław, Poland.
+This is the source code for the [AMF Group website](https://www.amfgroup.pl), a renovation and interior finishing company based in Wrocław, Poland.
 The site is hosted on AWS S3 and served via CloudFront.

 ## Architecture